List of DC Comics characters: L: Lady Eve in other media

+Lady Flash

+Lady Flash (Ivana Molotova) was a Soviet speedster of Blue Trinity, created by Pytor Orloff and manipulated by Vandal Savage, which resulted in encounters with Wally West before finding more as Savitar's acolyte, but dies accidentally while encountering Barry Allen due to Eobard Thawne.
+Molotova was reintroduced in Doomsday Clock as a member of People's Heroes, a Russian team.

 Lady Liberty

-Lady Liberty is the code-name assigned to four characters in the DC Comics universe.
+Lady Liberty is the name of four characters in the DC Comics universe.

 First Lady Liberty

-Lady Liberty is a member of the Force of July, a government-sponsored superhero team.
+The first Lady Liberty is a member of the Force of July, a government-sponsored superhero team.
 She first appeared in Batman and the Outsiders Annual #1 (1984).
 Her costume consists of robes and a crown based on the Statue of Liberty, and she speaks with a French accent.

-She appears in the Outsiders 1987 special, fighting off a combined Outsiders/Infinity Inc. infiltration of the Force's California headquarters.
+She appears in the Outsiders 1987 special, fighting off a combined Outsiders/Infinity Inc. infiltration of the Force of July's California headquarters.
 Her team is initially successful, subduing and capturing all of the heroes.

 Lady Liberty appears again during the Janus Directive event.
 The Suicide Squad is manipulated into attacking the group, during which Mayflower and Sparkler are killed.
 Lady Liberty then sacrifices herself to destroy Kobra.

-Lady Liberty is shown to be alive following the Infinite Frontier relaunch, where she is recruited by the Penguin.
-However, she is killed in battle soon afterward.
+Lady Liberty is shown to be alive following the Infinite Frontier relaunch, where she is recruited by the Penguin, but she is killed in battle soon afterward.

 Second Lady Liberty

-In Crisis Aftermath: The Battle for Blüdhaven #1 (Early June 2006), a new Lady Liberty appears with a new Silent Majority and Major Victory.
-They call themselves Freedom's Ring and are employed by the government to defend Blüdhaven from metahumans.
-This Lady Liberty is killed by Nuclear Legion member Geiger in this same issue.
+In Crisis Aftermath: The Battle for Blüdhaven #1 (Early June 2006), a second Lady Liberty appears as a member of Freedom's Ring which are employed by the government to defend Blüdhaven from metahuman forces.
+Lady Liberty is killed by Nuclear Legion member Geiger in this same issue.

 Third Lady Liberty

-When S.H.A.D.E. takes control of Freedom's Ring, an unnamed agent becomes Lady Liberty before being killed by Ravager.
+When S.H.A.D.E. takes control of Freedom's Ring, an unnamed agent is a third Lady Liberty before being killed by Ravager.

 Fourth Lady Liberty

 A fourth Lady Liberty, a member of S.H.A.D.E.'s First Strike team, is introduced in Uncle Sam and the Freedom Fighters (vol. 1) #4 (December 2006).
-As her powers stem from her costume, she is stripped of her robes and left, naked and devoid of powers, on a naturist beach by Ray (Stan Silver).
+As her powers stem from her costume, she is stripped of her robes and left, naked and devoid of powers, on a naturist beach by the Ray.
 Apparently she rejoins S.H.A.D.E. with new equipment, still fighting against the Freedom Fighters team.